utikpuhlik/fe-warehouse/README.md

 Flow: Component -> Action -> External API call to FastAPI backend

 ## Call API from Client with Auth (User search is implemented this way)
-1. Create server action
-2. Create a router and call the server action
+1. Create a router and call the external API from the server
-3. Call the router from the client with Tanstack Query for caching and data fetching
+2. Call the router from the client with Tanstack Query for caching and data fetching'

 ## Tanstack Query
 1. Install with pnpm `pnpm add @tanstack/react-query`
 2. Create QueryProvider